You are here: Home Bernstein Seminar 2025 Special Bernstein Seminar with …

 About Enya Paschen

-His thesis describes the first functional optical cochlear implant (oCI) based on integrated μLEDs successfully applied in vivo.
-In order to integrate the highest possible number of individually addressable μLEDs, he evaluated different routing schemes, implementing single- and multi-layer metallization.
-Based on conclusions drawn during the intense evaluation of the first oCI generation (oCI-1), a new single layer interconnection approach was developed, characterized, and found to be more efficient than the commonly used multi-layer based multiplexing scheme for LED arrays.
-Based on in vivo tests performed in cooperation with project partners, he concluded that a single μLED is capable of efficiently stimulating optogenetically modified nerve cells in the cochlea.
-It was further demonstrated that the μLED arrays of the oCIs reduce the spectral spread, compared to a clinical style electrical cochlear implant, by up to 5 octaves, thereby providing much higher frequency resolution to the cochlear implant patients.
+His thesis describes the first functional optical cochlear implant (oCI) based on integrated μLEDs, successfully applied in vivo.
+To integrate the highest possible number of individually addressable μLEDs, he evaluated different routing schemes and implemented both single- and multi-layer metallization.
+Additionally, various measures were taken to optimize light extraction, direction, and reflection.
+These optimizations ultimately enabled, in collaboration with project partners from Göttingen, the demonstration that a single μLED can efficiently stimulate optogenetically modified nerve cells in the cochlea.
+It was also shown that the μLED arrays of the oCIs reduce spectral spread - compared to a clinical-style electrical cochlear implant - by up to 5 octaves, thereby providing significantly higher frequency resolution for cochlear implant patients.

 About Eric Klein